be2bill/merchant-api-guidelines/README.md

 # Be2bill Merchant API guidelines

-This document reference the guidelines to implement and package Be2bill API in different languages
+This document references the guidelines to implement and package Be2bill API in different languages

 #### Table of Contents